 “The contractor is mobilising equipment to construct the first 10 kilometres of the road from Miritini to Kipevu and provide a link between the Mombasa-Nairobi highway and the port,” Mr Marwa said.

-The 25.7-km bypass, which has been in the pipeline for decades, is aimed at de-congesting Mombasa by providing an alternative to the Likoni ferry by linking the mainland with the south coast.
+He said the bypass, which was proposed 30 years ago, will de-congest Mombasa by providing an alternative to the Likoni ferry as it will link the mainland with the south coast.

-The loan will be repaid for a period of 30 years at an interest rate of 1.2 per cent, after a grace period of ten years.
+The loan will be repaid in 30 years at an interest rate of 1.2 per cent, after a grace period of ten years.

 The project is expected to facilitate the establishment of a free port facility at Dongo Kundu as well as opening up south coast for tourism and agriculture.

 EDITOR'S NOTE: Read the latest issue of Construction Business Review.
 Flip through the pages of the paper real-time or download a copy to read offline.
 Sign up for a FREE subscription to get the paper delivered to your inbox every month.